-Strengths Challenges Hands-on, concrete learner Prefer to learn alone ☐ Independent Need time to reflect ✓ Logical ✓ Practical Want sequential, logical instruction Curious, eager to understand how things ☑ Bored by theory that lacks practical application work Easily distracted by new interests Active, adventurous May procrastinate Recommendations The following recommendations are based on your results. best for you.
-Consider each and select the ones you think would work construct or dismantle things to understand how they was workshops that involve hands-on work or other activities.
-While you are comfortable with group work, you prefer solitude, find a quiet place to analyze and reflect, such a ample time to examine, adjust and thoroughly understand when you discover an interest in a new topic at school, activities you can do to learn more about the subject and deepen your knowledge.
-Don't get so engrossed that you can do to learn more about the subject and deepen your knowledge.
-Don't get so engrossed that you can do to learn more about the subject and deepen your knowledge.
-Don't get so engrossed that you can do to learn more about the subject and deepen your knowledge.
-Don't get so engrossed that you can do to learn more about the subject and deepen your knowledge.
-Don't get so engrossed that you can do to learn more about the subject and deepen your knowledge.
-Don't get so engrossed that you can do to learn more about the subject and deepen your knowledge.
-Don't get so engrossed that you can do to learn more about the subject and deepen your knowledge.
-Don't get so engrossed that you can do to learn more about the subject and deepen your knowledge.
-Don't get so engrossed that you can do to learn more about the subject and deepen your knowledge.
-Don't get so engrossed that you can do to learn more about the subject and deepen your knowledge. or by using tools, especially situations where you can dissect work.
-Go on field trips and take part in labs, seminars or es that engage your five senses. to learn on your own.
+Strengths Challenges Hands-on, concrete Prefer to learn learner alone ☐ Independent Need time to ☐ Logical reflect ☐ Practical Want sequential, logical instruction Curious, eager to understand how things work ☑ Bored by theory that lacks practical application Active, adventurous Easily distracted by new interests May procrastinate Recommendations The following recommendations are based on your results best for you. s.
+Consider each and select the ones you think would work construct or dismantle things to understand how they workshops that involve hands-on work or other activities.
+While you are comfortable with group work, you prefer solitude, find a quiet place to analyze and reflect, such ample time to examine, adjust and thoroughly underst.
+When you discover an interest in a new topic at school, activities you can do to learn more about the subject at deepen your knowledge.
+Don't get so engrossed that you can do to learn more about the subject at deepen your knowledge.
+Don't get so engrossed that you can do to learn more about the subject at deepen you've mastered a technique, practice applying you presentations and discussions, when appropriate.
+Use the activities you enjoy doing outside of class to me especially those that are tedious or seem irrelevant.
+For sor by using tools, especially situations where you can dissect work.
+Go on field trips and take part in labs, seminars or es that engage your five senses.
+In to learn on your own.
 For those times when you require as a park or library or a space at home.
-Make sure you allow and the material. feed your curiosity.
-Ask your teacher or instructor if there are ad have it apply to your grade.
-Do research on your own to but neglect your other schoolwork.
-What you've learned by making it the focus of papers, projects obtivate and reward yourself for completing assignments, example, if you enjoy being outdoors, playing computer resuing these interests as soon as your schoolwork is done.
-For Learning Environments technology.
-Apply for internships, co-ops or work-study experience in your field of interest. ou with access to the latest tools, instruments, gadgets and the instructors are clear, direct and practical. ent where you can be as active and involved as possible and achieve them.
+Make sure you allow tand the material.
+In feed your curiosity.
+Ask your teacher or instructor if there are not have it apply to your grade.
+Do research on your own to you neglect your other schoolwork.
+What you've learned by making it the focus of papers, projects otivate and reward yourself for completing assignments, or example, if you enjoy being outdoors, playing computer cursuing these interests as soon as your schoolwork is done. ts where you can learn by doing and experimenting with you with access to the latest tools, instruments, gadgets and y programs that will allow you to gain hands-on, real-life · · · · · · · · · · · · · · · · · · · nent where you can be as active and involved as possible and • activities.

-Build some time into your schedule for extracurricular activities.
 Spend time outdoors and get involved in sports or other events that provide plenty of adventure and excitement.
 Take care not to spend so much time having fun that